Updated 1 May 2021

 Dentist visits also vary even if you have private health care.
 Some useful research would be to find out what the gap payment will be for your level of extras cover.
 Some dentists have agreements with insurers that mean you will get no-gap preventative treatment 1-2 times per year.
 Other dentists may offer no-gap treatment themselves.
 Or you may be on a level of cover that provides a rebate worth 100% of the dentist’s cost.

-It’s just important for all other dental treatments to get a quote or multiple quotes and make sure you’re choosing the best option for you.
+It’s just as important for all other dental treatments to get a quote or multiple quotes and make sure you’re choosing the best option for you.

 Specialist & Natural Therapies